-Teej is one of the prominent festivals on India observed by married women.
-It is celebrated in a grand scale in the almost all major parts of the country.
-This year Teej will be celebrated on Saturday, 3 August(Hariyali Teej 2019).
+Teej is one of the prominent festivals in India observed by married women.
+It is celebrated on a grand scale in almost all major parts of the country.
+This year Teej will be celebrated on Thursday, 23 July(Hariyali Teej 2020).
 Teej festival is an occasion which honors the love and devotion of Goddess Parvati towards Lord Shiva.
 It is an event to celebrate, commemorate and adorn one’s marriage.

 Hence, it is believed that celebrating and worshipping Lord Shiva and Goddess Parvati on this day will bless a woman with marital bliss, good health of husband and children, and harmony in married life.
 This auspicious day is to celebrate Goddess Parvati and her true dedication towards Lord Shiva.

-A special sweet known as “Ghewar” is also prepared during this time. this sweet is only available each year during this time of the Teej festival.
+A special sweet is known as “Ghewar” is also prepared during this time. this sweet is only available each year during this time of the Teej festival.

 During monsoons, an insect, which is the Red velvet mite (Trombidium) also known as “Teej” is Hindi appears from the ground.
-But there are no evidences if the mite is named after the festival or vice versa.
+But there is no evidence if the mite is named after the festival or vice versa.